peter9032/peter9032.github.io/README.md

 2. Open the `index.html` file in your web browser.

 That's it!
-You should now be able to explore my world of data.
+You should now be able to explore my world of Engineering.

 ## Features